-5 EASY STEPS TO USING A FERRO ROD FOR FIRE STARTING
+3 EASY STEPS TO STARTING A FIRE WITH A FERRO ROD Fire Starter

-A ferrocerium rod fire starter, or Ferro rod, is one of the most popular survival tools on the market because it can be used to start fires in any weather and can be used to light hundreds of fires before needing to be replaced.
-This makes it an ideal addition to any bug out bag or survival kit, as well as to your everyday carry items if you’re always heading out into the great outdoors and want to be prepared for anything that nature may throw at you.
-Fortunately, using a Ferro rod is simple and only requires a few easy steps, which we will cover in this guide, The most complicated part is that the ferrocerium rod is just a small part of getting a fire to start, one of the most critical parts is also the tinder bundle, which we also cover below.
+A ferrocerium rod fire starter, or commonly called Ferro rod, is one of the most popular survival tools on the market because it can be used to start fires in any weather and can be used to light hundreds of fires before needing to be replaced.
+This makes a ferro rod fire starter an ideal addition to any bug out bag or survival kit, as well as to your everyday carry items if you’re always heading out into the great outdoors and want to be prepared for anything that nature may throw at you.
+Fortunately, starting a fire with a ferro rod is simple and only requires a few easy steps, which we will cover in this guide.
+The most complicated part of how to use a ferro rod is that a ferro rod is just a small part of getting a fire to start, one of the most critical parts is also the tinder bundle, which we also cover below.

 How to Gather Tinder from Natural Sources

 Magnesium is a very popular fire-starting material, as it is very effective and offers an even more intense flame than that of ferrocerium.
-The process of using magnesium as an ignition material is a simple process: Your magnesium (grey, not coated with black like your ferrocerium) needs to be scraped off the larger block it is located on.
+The process of using magnesium as an ignition material is a simple process: Your magnesium (grey, not coated with black like your ferro rod) needs to be scraped off the larger block it is located on.
 Gather your tinder material (magnesium offers a short, very hot flame) and after gathering your tinder, scrape a small pile of magnesium (usually about the size of a pea if you can) onto your tinder.
 Once you expose the ferrocerium sparks to it, then it will ignite as a bright burst of flame.
-If you expose tinder to that flame, it should easily catch and hold a flame.
-Magnesium is a fantastic fire starting aide.
+If you expose tinder to that flame, or create your pile of magnesium within the tinder bundle it should easily catch and hold a flame.
+Magnesium is a fantastic fire starting aide when combined with ferro rod fire starters.

-1.Place your ferrocerium rod almost directly on top of your tinder.
+1.Place your ferro rod almost directly on top of your tinder.

 2. Place your striker on top of your ferro rod, towards the back.